Outbound Calling

 </CodeGroup>

-The `metadata` field accepts any JSON object up to 1MB.
+The `metadata` field accepts a JSON object.
 This data is passed to your agent code deployment and can be accessed to customize agent behavior per call.

 You can access the metadata in your agent code via the `call_request.metadata` object in your `get_agent` function.